Supplying Assets to the Compound Protocol

 To run an Ethereum local test net on your machine, we will fork the Main network (a.k.a Homestead or Mainnet).
 This means that you can interact with the production smart contracts in a test environment.
 No real ETH will be used and no modifications to the production blockchain will occur.
 If you haven’t already, install Node.js.
 Click here to install the LTS of Node.js and NPM.

-npm i -g ganache-cli## or for yarn fans: yarn global add ganache-cli
+npm install -g npx## or for yarn fans:

 Run this command in a second command line window before you start running the code referenced later in this guide.
 The command spins up a test Ethereum blockchain on your localhost.
-Be sure to supplant your Infura project ID into the JSON RPC Provider URL.
+It also seeds your localhost account with ERC20 tokens referenced at the top of the script file.
+Be sure to add your Infura project ID and Ethereum mnemonic as environment variables beforehand.

 Supplying to Compound on a Public Network